 Why Study Modern Languages at Taylor?

-Our Modern Languages Department is led by academically challenging, yet nurturing faculty.
-As one of our students, we will encourage you in your pursuit of fluency but also seek to invest in you as an individual pursuing God’s call for your life.
-Language skills have so many applications.
-Each of our students is pursuing their own goals and vocations.
-We seek to make those goals reality.
+Our Modern Languages Department is led by academically challenging, nurturing faculty.
+Language skills have many applications.
+As one of our students, we will encourage your pursuit of fluency and seek to invest in you as follower of Christ.

 In some educational settings, a student may only be exposed to one accent.
 This is not the case at Taylor.
 Our classes are taught by a number of professors with varying accents and backgrounds.
-We also have a several students from several Latin American, European and African countries attending the University who offer their own perspectives and expertise.
+We also have students from Latin American, European and African countries who offer their own perspectives and expertise.

 What travel or study abroad opportunities are available?